cfmmoc/cfmmoc/README.md

 Run `./cfMMOC` in a new terminal, and then select cfMMOC-fore, 1280x700 resolution is used as default in cfMMOC-fore, you could change it in `frender.cpp`.

 As `./cfMMOC` runs for the first time, do not select full screen mode in configuration dialog, and 800x600 (or lower) resolution is recommended.
+You could also change that in file `/home/user/.ogre/Ghadamon/ogre.cfg`.
+Sample of `ogre.fgg` is

+	Render System=OpenGL Rendering Subsystem

+	[OpenGL Rendering Subsystem]
+	Display Frequency=60 Hz
+	FSAA=0
+	Fixed Pipeline Enabled=Yes
+	Full Screen=No
+	RTT Preferred Mode=FBO
+	VSync=No
+	Video Mode=800 x 600
+	sRGB Gamma Conversion=No

 If `./cfMMOC` returns `./cfMMOC: error while loading shared libraries: libOgreMain.so.1.9.0: cannot open shared object file: No such file or directory` or similar error, please run `./cfMMOC` as `LD_PRELOAD=./libOgreMain.so.1.9.0:./libOgreOverlay.so.1.9.0 ./cfMMOC`.